opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 My colleague Andrew Olliver was recently appointed as Vice-Chairperson of the [Agricultural Industry Electronics Foundation](https://www.aef-online.org/home.html) (AEF).
 Numerous other engineering colleagues serve on standards committees with industry, academia, and regulatory experts all over the world.

-My plan here is to commit some words to the blog to explain why and how this fits with our mission.
+My plan here is to explain why and how this fits with the mission and make observations about the rapidly expanding scope of digital in agriculture.
 On that theme, this brief post will cover a few thoughts on

 -   Industry Collaboration, Trust, Robustness, Sustainability, and Other Motivations,
 -   Gartner Analytics Conference Debrief,